QCDIS/NaaVRE-website/Readiness-level-framework.md

 Currently, NaavRE is mostly used for scientific Workflows e.g. data processing, data analysis, and simulation.

 ### Virtual lab contributions
-NaaVRE aims to be a virtual research environment that enables people with expertise in computational ecology or ecological data analysis, to create of virtual labs in which users can conduct their research.
+NaaVRE aims to be a virtual research environment (VRE) that enables people with expertise in computational ecology or ecological data analysis, to create of virtual labs in which users can conduct their research.
 Our platform aims at obtaining the following contributions  to enable innovative research methods:
-- Virtual research environment development and operations: Creating and maintaining the software in which virtual labs can be created.
+- Virtual research environment (VRE) development and operations: Creating and maintaining the software in which virtual labs can be created.
 This is done by LifeWatch.
 - Virtual lab core development: The creation of a new virtual lab in NaaVRE.
 Virtual lab core development is done in a co-development process with the DevOps engineers at LifeWatch.
+- Virtual lab code review: During core development feedback can be provided on the user-friendliness, maintainability, and robustness of the source code, the assets and the base image.
+We recommend starting on testing as early on in the development process, as this may contribute to a clear architecture, and good code quality.
+- Virtual lab quality assurance: If core developers and reviewers believe the virtual lab to be ready to be used by others, people who were not involved in the development of the virtual lab, can try out the virtual lab with a fresh pair of eyes and do suggestions.
 - Virtual lab development: In personal instances of existing virtual labs users can change the source code to suit their needs.
-- Virtual lab use.
-Researchers couple virtual labs assets, use their own datasets, and set their own parameters to run their own experiments.
+- Virtual lab use: Researchers couple virtual labs assets, use their own datasets, and set their own parameters to run their own experiments.
+  - Golden use: Using a new virtual lab for the first publication based on findings produced in that virtual lab.
+This will often be done by the team involved in the core development.
+  When done by people who are not involved in the core development, golden use will be done in co-development with the VRE development and operations team.

 In the virtual labs the distinction between development and use is a continuum.
 How many changes a scientist will make to the source code depends on whether the virtual lab already has the necessary assets for the user.